e-Health and Online Consulting

 From a technological point of view, the goal of telemedicine is the provision of multimedia services, such as videos, images, data or audio.
 These new services redefine healthcare processes by improving access to information and doctors, reducing resources and saving time.
 Online consulting is a growing phenomenon accessible all over the world.
 Physicians and patients are increasingly adopting telemedicine technologies and realizing the benefits.
 It has proven especially advantageous for improving the quality of life of patients with chronic diseases, rare diagnosis and those living in remote areas.

 A large number of telemedicine applications have been developed.
-The field of Dermatology is especially remarkable thanks to its visual nature.
+The field of Dermatology can particularly benefit from telemedicine due to its visual nature.
 Swiss4ward uses information technology to provide medical services, such as online consulting.
-One example is Inselspital, in which patients can ask physicians medical questions by filling out a form and receiving feedback over the following 24 hours.
+One example is Inselspital, in which patients can ask physicians medical questions by filling out a form and receiving feedback within 24 hours.

-In recent years, the implementation of telecommunication healthcare solutions has been increasing and maturing.
+In recent years, the implementation of telecommunication healthcare solutions has been increasing and evolving.
 Key to this phenomenon is the Internet and continually improving capabilities of telecommunication infrastructure.
-Suffice to say, telemedicine is here to stay, resulting in significant changes to the way we perceive and use healthcare services.
+It is safe to say, telemedicine is here to stay, resulting in significant changes to the way we perceive and use healthcare services.